MarcoMengoli/marcomengoli.github.io/_posts/2016-04-20-opencv-mat.md

 #### Cloning the data

-To have two real different matrices, so modifying a value on the first will not affect the same value of the second, we ca use the `clone()` or `copyTo()` operators.
+To obtain two distinct matrices, so that modifying a value on the first will not affect the same value of the second, we can use the `clone()` or `copyTo()` operators.

 In this way the two matrices will have different headers and two distinct datas, which will have the same values at the moment of the clone operation.